Abdol Hossein Sardari

 Abdol Hossein Sardari (عبدالحسین سرداری; 1914–1981) was an Iranian diplomat.
-He is credited with saving thousands of Jews in Europe, He has since been known as “The Iranian Schindler” or "The Schindler of Iran".
+He is credited with saving thousands of Jews in Europe, issuing to Iranian Jews in France new passports that did not state their religion as well as issuing hundreds of Iranian passports for non-Iranian Jews.
+He has since been known as "The Iranian Schindler" or "The Schindler of Iran".

 Early life and family

-Sardari was born in 1914 in Tehran in a well-to-do aristocratic family.
-His mother, known as Afsar-Saltaneh, was a niece of Shah Naser al-Din Shah Qajar (r.
+Sardari was born in 1914 in Tehran to a well-to-do aristocratic family.
+His mother, known as Afsar-Saltaneh, was a niece of Naser al-Din Shah Qajar (r.
 1848–1896).
-His father was Soleyman Adib-ol-Soltaneh.
+His father was Soleyman Adib-ol-Saltaneh.
 His parents had four sons and three daughters, with Sardari himself being the second youngest son.
 When he was eight years old, he was sent to a boarding school in England.
 Sardari then moved to Switzerland where he studied law at University of Geneva, graduating with a law degree in 1936.
 During his time in Switzerland, he entered the Iranian Foreign Service in that country.

-Sardari was the uncle of Amir Abbas and Fereydoun Hoveyda.
+Sardari was the uncle of Iranian prime minister Amir Abbas and diplomat Fereydoun Hoveyda.

 Career

 Sardari became an Iranian diplomat in Paris in 1937.
-As the Holocaust struck, which eventually led to the crippling of the embassy.
-While many of Sardari's colleagues in the embassy fled to Vichy, France (a safer city at the time), he decided to remain in Paris.
-The Nazi-Germany invasion of France also led to the departure of Iran's ambassador in Paris, who was Sardari's brother in law, which is precisely what led to affairs of the embassy being left to Abdol Hossein Sardari.
+As the Holocaust struck, which eventually led to the crippling of the embassy, he decided to remain in Paris while many of his colleagues in the embassy fled to Vichy, France (a safer city at the time).
+The Nazi invasion of France also led to the departure of Iran's ambassador in Paris, who was Sardari's brother-in-law, which led to the affairs of the embassy being left to Sardari.

 Sardari was in charge of the Iranian consular office in Paris in 1942.
 There was a sizeable community of Iranian Jews in Paris when German forces invaded and occupied the city.

 Leaning on the national socialist perception that Iranians were Aryan, Nazi Germany had also declared Iranians to be immune to all Nuremberg Laws since 1936, as they were "pure-blooded Aryans" according to their racial theory.
-The Iranian government of the time during Reza Shah was able to protect Iranian Jews, whose families had been present in Iran since the time of the Persian Empire.
-(Cyrus the Great personally ordered the Jews of Babylonia to be freed from Babylonian slavery.)
+The Iranian government under Reza Shah was able to protect Iranian Jews, whose families had been present in Iran since the times of the Persian Empire.
+(Cyrus the Great personally ordered the Jews of Babylon to be freed from Babylonian slavery.)
 He very strongly argued this point to the Germans and specifically ascertained that the Iranian Jews were protected under these statutes.
-The Nazis grudgingly agreed, and accordingly, many Persian Jews were saved from harassment and eventually deportation by the Nazi regime.
+The Nazis grudgingly agreed, and accordingly, many Iranian Jews were saved from harassment and eventually deportation by the Nazi regime.

-Once he realized the full nature of Nazi ambitions, Sardari began issuing hundreds of Iranian passports for non-Iranian Jews to save them from persecution.
+Once he realized the full nature of the Nazi's ambitions, Sardari began issuing hundreds of Iranian passports for non-Iranian Jews to save them from persecution.
 To safeguard his plan, he did not ask for permission, and felt that support by the Iranian leadership was implied.
 His actions were later confirmed and applauded by the government of Iran.
+Sardari helped roughly 1,000 Iranian Jewish families escape the Nazi-occupied country, as well as many non-Iranian Jews.